-Stability Voucher (SV) HOMELESS CERTIFICATION

-SV Applicant Name:

-Household without dependent children (complete one form for each adult in the household)

-□ Household with dependent children (complete one form for household)

-Number of persons in the household:

-This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation

-Check only one box and complete only that section

-Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks)

-□ The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or campground.

-Description of current living situation:

-Homeless Street Outreach Program Name: This certifying agency must be recognized by the local Continuum of Care (CoC) as an agency that has s a program designed to serve persons living on the street or other places not meant for human habitation.
-Examples may be street outreach workers, day shelters, soup kitchens, Health Care for or the Homeless sites, etc.

-Authorized Agency Representative Signature:
+Stability Voucher (SV) HOMELESS CERTIFICATION SV Applicant Name: ☐ Household without dependent children (complete one form for each adult in the household) ☐ Household with dependent children (complete one form for household) Number of persons in the household: This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation Check only one box and complete only that section Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks) ☐ The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or campground.
+Description of current living situation: Homeless Street Outreach Program Name: This certifying agency must be recognized by the local Continuum of Care (CoC) as an agency that has a program designed to serve persons living on the street or other places not meant for human habitation.
+Examples may be street outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc. Authorized Agency Representative Signature:

-Date:

-Living Situation: Emergency Shelter
+LIVI ng Situation: Emergency Sneiter

-□ The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a supervised publicly or privately operated shelter as follows:
+The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a supervised publicly or privately operated shelter as follows:

-Emergency Shelter Program Name: \\\\\
+Em ergency Shelter Program Name:

-This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to the U.S. Department of Housing and Urban Development (HUD) or otherwise be recognized by the CoC as part of the CoC inventory (e.g., newly established Emergency Shelter).
+mo Dev s emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of the st recent CoC Homeless Assistance application to the U.S. Department of Housing and Urban velopment (HUD) or otherwise be recognized by the CoC as part of the CoC inventory (e.g., newly ablished Emergency Shelter).

-Date:
+Aut horized Agency Representative Signature:

+Dat re:

-Living Situation: Recently Homeless
+ng Situation: Recently Homeless

-□ The person(s) named above is/are currently receiving financial and supportive services for persons who are homeless.
+The person(s) named above is/are currently receiving financial and supportive services for persons who are homeless.
 Loss of such assistance would result in a return to homelessness (e.g., households in rapid rehousing programs, residents of permanent supportive housing programs participating in Moving On, etc.)

-Date: \\\\\
+Aut horized Agency Representative Signature:

+Dat re:

-This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory.
+rec s referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the most ent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of CoC inventory.

-Immediately prior to entering the household's current living situation, the person(s) named above was/were residing in:
+mediately prior to entering the household's current living situation, the person(s) named above s/were residing in:

-□ Emergency shelter OR □ A place unfit for human habitation
+Emergency shelter OR □ A place unfit for human habitation

-Date: \\\\\
+Aut horized Agency Representative Signature:

+Dat re: